elinck/elinck.github.io/cv.md

 - Sequence data publicly available on GenBank / Dryad

 ## Society Membership
+- Elective Member (2022): The American Ornithological Society
-The Society for the Study of Evolution, The American Society of Naturalists, The Society of Systematic Biologists, The American Ornithological Society
+- Member: Society for the Study of Evolution, The American Society of Naturalists, The Society of Systematic Biologists

 ## Graduate Committee
 J. Klicka; J. Hille Ris Lambers; R. Olmstead; L. Hauser